loopasam/chembl-annotator/data/Pre-curation_analysis.md

 - *Curation completion*: 100 x (#annotatedAssay.needReview = true) / (#annotatedAssay)
 - *Curation quality*: 100 - ( 100 x (#Annotation.isFake = true) / (#InitialFakeAnnotations) )

+## Beta test questions

+- Random assays or keep order?
+- Can we improve the rules?
+- What information difference should it be between players and non players?

 ## Workflow over electronically annotated assays

 Steps of the workflow after electronic annotations.